xxKeoxx/HomeCloudHub/README.md

 # Installing the HomeCloudHub NodeJS server

+Install NodeJS.
+You can follow these [instructions](https://nodejs.org/en/download/package-manager/) to install Node JS 4.x or 5.x.
+I have developed and tested this using NodeJs v5.7.1.

 On your linux machine, create a folder /var/node (if it doesn't exist yet).
 Download the homecloudhub.local folder onto your linux machine.
 I use this on a Raspberry Pi running Raspbian.
 Install necessary modules:

     sudo npm install -g request